Grihladin/misis-applied-mathematics/README.md

 ## Historical note

-This coursework predates the widespread availability of generative AI coding assistants.
+This projects were done before the widespread availability of generative AI coding assistants.
 The implementations were written by hand, without AI-generated code.
-They are preserved as historical student work rather than presented as modern, production-ready software.

 ## Projects